About the course

-Your school-based experience takes place largely in your employing school, supported by well- trained Personal Learning Coordinators/Mentors.
-The Strategic Lead and a member of LJMU staff is attached to each school and is responsible for visiting regularly in order to support trainees and their mentors.
+Your school-based experience takes place largely in your employing school, supported by well- trained school based mentors.
+The Strategic Lead from North West Learning Partnership and a member of LJMU staff is attached to each school and is responsible for visiting regularly in order to support trainees and their mentors.
 Relationships are very close and constructive.

-All trainees are entitled to weekly review and feedback meetings with their Personal Learning Coordinator/Mentor, to progress meetings with the Strategic Lead and to tutorials with LJMU staff.
+All trainees are entitled to weekly review and feedback meetings with their school based mentor, to progress meetings with the Strategic Lead and to tutorials with LJMU staff.
 This “wraparound” care ensures that you are consistently supported from start to finish, both personally and professionally.

 In addition to the time spent in a Home School, you will also undertake an alternative placement of roughly 2 weeks in a contrasting school.
 This placement will be provided by one of the schools within our Alliance which are all Outstanding or Good.